 Filed under: Authors

-Sarah Totton continues to write humor, despite being told to stop on multiple occasions by various different people.
-Her work has appeared online at McSweeney's Internet Tendency, Points in Case, Slackjaw, and Little Old Lady Comedy, and in 2008 she received a Dishonorable Mention from the Bulwer-Lytton Fiction Contest.
+Sarah Totton is thrilled to receive her second honorable mention in the Wergle Flomp Humor Poetry Contest.
+She is a regular contributor to McSweeney's Internet Tendency and Points in Case.
+Her humor has also appeared in Slackjaw, Little Old Lady Comedy, and The Belladonna.
+She has twice received a dishonorable mention from the Bulwer-Lytton Fiction Contest (2008 and 2019) and once received an honorable mention in the Lyttle Lytton Contest.
 Her biggest comedic influences are David Renwick, Saki, and the monkeys she looked after when she worked as a zookeeper in England.

-Her more serious short fiction has appeared in The New Quarterly, The Five Senses of Horror, and numerous other journals and anthologies.
+Her more serious short fiction has appeared in The New Quarterly, The Five Senses of Horror, and Nature: Futures, among other journals and anthologies, and is forthcoming in Event: Poetry and Prose.
 Her debut short story collection, Animythical Tales, was published in 2010 by Fantastic Books.
-This is the first time her poetry has received positive notice.
+This is the second time her poetry has received positive notice.

 Winning Entry: Contingency Plans

 Contest Won: Wergle Flomp Humor Poetry Contest 2019, Honorable Mention

 Contest Won: Wergle Flomp Humor Poetry Contest 2021, Honorable Mention